TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 ### Sessions

-When a user successfully logs in, we can store (serialize) some information about that user, such as their user ID in a database table, somewhere server-side like another database table.
+A session is just information about a user's interaction with the site in a given time period and can be used to store a whole variety of data.
+For persisting logins, we can store (serialize) some information about that user, such as their user ID, in a database table.
 That data will have its own ID and may also have an expiry time.
 We can then store that session's ID in a cookie (it doesn't need anything else stored in it) and send it back to the user in the server response.

 The client now has that cookie with the session ID and can then attach it to any future requests.
 The server can then check the database for a valid session with the same ID it found in the cookie.
 If there is a matching session, great - it can extract the serialized user information (deserialize) and continue with the request now it knows who made it.
 If there is no matching or valid session, like with logging in, we don't know who the user is so we can end the request there.